 I don’t know if this is a southern thing or just old school, but we had so many dessert salads growing up!
 My mom always made watergate salad and my grandma would make something called strawberry pretzel salad which has a pretzel and butter crust, a layer of whipped cream and cream cheese, all topped with strawberry jello.

-And apparently there’s a “salad” called Candy Bar Salad with apples, whipped cream and snickers (so delicious but…?!).
+And apparently, there is a “salad” called Candy Bar Salad with apples, whipped cream and snickers (so delicious but…?!)
 Need a walk down memory lane?
-Check out this round up!
+Check out this round-up!
 LOL!
+You can also read some really interesting information on the history of Jell-O salads here.

 Making Watergate Salad With Real Food Ingredients

 My mom used to make watergate salad “healthy” by using fat-free Cool Whip and sugar-free pistachio pudding mix.
-I recently looked at the ingredient lists for these items and immediately decided I needed to find a way to make watergate salad with real food ingredients.
-They were scary!
+I recently looked at the ingredient lists for these items and they were scary!
+I immediately decided I needed to find a way to make watergate salad with real food ingredients.

 The sugar-free pistachio pudding mix has aspartame and food dyes while Cool Whip has corn syrup as the first ingredient and hydrogenated vegetable oil as the third.
 No thanks!
 Here’s how I made this version healthier: